skrambelled/reading-notes/notes/class-01.md

 var text = "This is a test!";
 ```
 #### Types
-Javascript utilizes a few core data types for its variables:
+JavaScript utilizes a few core data types for its variables:
 - null
 - boolean
 - number